BESPlaybook/BESPlaybook/docs/low-code/4-5-kpi.md

 | Deployment Lead Time                  | Time between a favorable security assessment/successful non-production exit to completion of production deployment.            |
 | Pipeline-Stage Time                   | Time spent in any given pipeline or pipeline stage.                                                                            |

-In support of Low-Code Agile development practices, contractor Development Teams will implement a number of DevSecOps Software Quality Assurance metrics as listed in Figure 6 to serve as key performance indicators (KPIs) which provide the PMO and contractor project management oversight.

 **Figure 6: Recommended DevSecOps Metrics**